-Writer, Director, and Producer, Laurent Touil-Tartour - he of the outrageous French accent - told me that his movie was broke down into 15 episodes and each one was only about 5 minutes.
+Writer, Director, and Producer, Laurent Touil-Tartour - he of the outrageous French accent - told me that his movie was broken down into 15 episodes and each one was only about 5 minutes.
 Oh.
 Well I could spare five minutes then and make a graceful exit.
 After an intriguing first five, I was willing to watch the second episode.
 You know, just to see what happened next.
 After the second episode, I asked to see the third.
 15 minutes should give me a good arc, right?

 After the fourth episode I was completely hooked.
 I HAD to see it all!
 And after I did?
 I HAD to go and tell all of my writer friends to come check out this guy's booth!
 They had to see this.
 They had to know about it.

 THIS is one of the reasons we come to Comic-Con, to discover awesome work like URBAN WOLF!